Junior Athletics

 Athletics is a great sport and you will be welcome at Cardiff AAC.
 Come and join us - to make new friends, to get fit and to fulfil your talent.
 We have a long history and many of our past members who have won medals at the world championships or Olympic Games started out as a young schoolboy or girl.
 Who knows – you too could become one of the best; but, whatever happens, you will have a great time.

-The club is run entirely by volunteers and we never have enough.
+The club is run by volunteers and we never have enough.
 Team managers, coaches, competition officials, helpers in the canteen, fund raising – we are a friendly team and do it for the love of it – can you help?

 Cardiff AAC - Wales’ Premier Athletic Club